gammu/gammu/docs/manual/python/gammu.rst

       :param ID: ID of call
       :type ID: int
       :param All: Answer all calls?
+Defaults to True
       :type All: bool
       :return: None
       :rtype: None